Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement throughout Longlands and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required in all Longlands and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords must keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applied during the tenure of the rental property.

-• Property managers and private landlords are required to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied lease.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024